 Zara is a clothing and fashion retailer that uses its supply chain to significantly change the way it operates in a very traditional industry.
 No other competitor can copy its business model until it first copies its supply chain.
 And since supply chains are composed of people, process, and technology, even the latest and greatest technology is not a competitive advantage all by itself.
 People must be well trained, and processes must be put in place that enable people to apply their training and their technology to best effect.

-Buying technology similar to or even better than that used by Zara is easy.
+Buying technology similar to that used by Zara is easy.
 But for the technology to be used profitably, competitors must learn about the mental models and the operating procedures used by Zara.
 Good mental models enable people to understand the potentials and see the opportunities that a real-time supply chain offers.
 Effective operating procedures enable people to act on what they see and capitalize on the competitive advantages their technology gives them.

 Zara has spent more than 30 years building its unique real-time supply chain and training its people.
 So competitors have a lot of learning to do to create the mental models, and roll out the operating procedures needed to do what Zara does so well.